ps-mr/ps-mr.github.io/ws14-metaprogramming.md

 * First meeting (Tuesday 28, 6pm).
 On *programs as data*: McCarthy, 1960.
 [Recursive functions of symbolic expressions and their computation by machine, part 1](http://cs.cmu.edu/~crary/819-f09/McCarthy60.pdf).
 The original version is [http://www.brinckerhoff.org/clements/csc530-sp09/Readings/mccarthy-1960.pdf].
 Discussion leader: Paolo.

-Please prepare a summary and questions by Sunday.
+Please prepare a summary and questions by *Monday, 23:59*.

 ### Other relevant papers (to pick from for future meetings)